yuravg/PerlDistGuide/Example-Hello2/README.md

 # Example::Hello2

-A Perl package with an executable script that prints different messages based on command-line arguments.
+A Perl module with an executable script that prints different messages based on command-line arguments.

 ## Installation